 From there we’ll go west on East Topanga Fire Road with nice views of the mountains and valleys, coming to rest 1 mile later at Eagle Rock for an early lunch stop.
 (This is the same Eagle Rock that we’ve hiked to from Trippet Ranch).

 Heading back, we’ll follow the Garapito Canyon Trail for 3 miles through scrub oak, woods, grasses and streams until reconnecting with Temescal Canyon Road, which we’ll use for a 1 mile loop back to our early ascent area and the vehicles.

-REQUIREMENTS: WATER (at least 2 to 3 liters, or 3 to 4 20oz water bottles).
+REQUIREMENTS: WATER (at least 2 to 3 liters, or three to four 20 oz water bottles).
 Comfortable hiking/sports shoes with good grip.

 RECOMMENDED: Dress accordingly as it will get hot or cold out there.
 Bring a low beam LCD red/green/blue light to help you see.
 Restroom use is recommended prior to meeting time.